Nonintercourse Act: History

 The first litigation of the Nonintercourse Act by an indigenous party to reach the Supreme Court was Cherokee Nation v.
-Georgia (1831), which the Court dismissed on the technicality that the court lacked of original jurisdiction, so the result was the Cherokee did not have a standing as a foreign nation, but the opinion did not rule on the merits, leaving the door open for a ruling on a resubmitted case.
-Former Attorney General William Wirt, the Cherokee's lawyer, argued that the challenged Georgia statute was void, inter alia, "[b]ecause it is repugnant to a law of the United States passed in 1803 entitled 'an act to regulate trade and intercourse with Indian tribes, and to preserve peace on the frontiers.'"
+Georgia (1831), which the Court dismissed on the technicality that the court lacked original jurisdiction, so the result was the Cherokee did not have a standing as a foreign nation, but the opinion did not rule on the merits, leaving the door open for a ruling on a resubmitted case.
+Former Attorney General William Wirt, the Cherokee's lawyer, argued that the challenged Georgia statute was void, inter alia, "because it is repugnant to a law of the United States passed in 1803 entitled 'an act to regulate trade and intercourse with Indian tribes, and to preserve peace on the frontiers'."
 Wirt also argued that the state statute violated the Cherokee treaties and the Contract Clause and the dormant Indian Commerce Clause of the United States Constitution.
 A similar argument was made in the Bill filed by Wirt in the Supreme Court.
-William Wirts arguments may have had a telling effect, for in a subsequent action, Worcester v.
-Georgia (1832) the court reversed itself, holding that the Cherokee were a sovereign nation and thus the Supreme Court did have original jurisdiction.
+William Wirt's arguments may have had a telling effect, for in a subsequent action, Worcester v.
+Georgia (1832), the court reversed itself, holding that the Cherokee were a sovereign nation and thus the Supreme Court did have original jurisdiction.

 After Cherokee Nation, the next such case to reach the Court was Seneca Nation of Indians v.
 Christy (1896).
 The New York Court of Appeals had dismissed the claim based on an interpretation of the Nonintercourse Act and an invocation of the statute of limitations for the state enabling act which enabled the Seneca to sue in state court; the Supreme Court dismissed the appeal because of the adequate and independent state grounds doctrine.
-The Act remained essentially un-litigated by tribes until Federal Power Commission v.
+The Act remained essentially unlitigated by tribes until Federal Power Commission v.
 Tuscarora Indian Nation (1960), where the Tuscarora attempted to avoid the condemnation of their land by the construction of a federal dam.
 The court held the Act inapplicable, but noted: